jackoconnordev/pgmrust/README.md

 # PGMrust

-I think PGMpy is cool and I want to practice using rust for something proper.
+I think [PGMpy](https://pgmpy.org/) is cool and I want to practice using Rust for a full project.

+Goals:
+- Create a graph module with